DETAILED ACTION

 controlling at least a part of layers corresponding to the enlarged state to be reduced for display in a fading-out manner according to the scale ratio, the at least a part of layers corresponding to the enlarged state being completely transparent in a case that the scale ratio reduces to a minimum endpoint value of the transition scale ratio interval; and controlling at least a part of layers corresponding to the global state to be reduced for display in a fading-in manner according to the scale ratio, the at least a part of layers corresponding to the enlarged state being completely opaque in a case that the scale ratio reduces to the minimum endpoint value of the transition scale ratio interval, all layers corresponding to the enlarged state and all layers corresponding to the global state having a same initial size (“CrazyK84”: In the video listed it can be seen as the camera pans and zooms/scales the angles may be changed to a point where certain objects become transparent.
 This is a use of Level of Detail streaming to help with performance and not to ender objects that are not needed.).

-Before the effective filing date of the claimed invention, it would have been obvious to a person having ordinary skill in the art to combine the teachings of “Board Games” and “hoodilton” with “CrazyK84”.
-Being able to zoom out to a certain portion with allowing certain objects to fade out, as in “CrazyK84”, would benefit the “Board Games” and “hoodilton” teachings by allowing a way to zoom in and out to allow for the certain objects to be visible and some to not be visible.
+Before the effective filing date of the claimed invention, it would have been obvious to a person having ordinary skill in the art to combine the teachings of “Board Games” and “hoodilton” and Chen with “CrazyK84”.
+Being able to zoom out to a certain portion with allowing certain objects to fade out, as in “CrazyK84”, would benefit the “Board Games” and “hoodilton” and Chen teachings by allowing a way to zoom in and out to allow for the certain objects to be visible and some to not be visible.
 Additionally, this is the application of a known technique, being able to zoom out to a certain portion with allowing certain objects to fade out, to yield predictable results.

 Regarding claim 10.